 There is not a rule requiring that a person be diagnosed with dementia in order to move into memory care in Oregon.
-Many people with Alzheimer’s, or a related disease like frontotemporal, vascular, and Lewy body dementia, are never officially diagnosed because symptoms can vary widely and the process involves expensive tests like PET brain scans.
+Many people with Alzheimer’s or a related disease are never officially diagnosed because symptoms can vary widely and the process involves expensive tests like PET brain scans.

 Regulations in Oregon differentiate between assisted living and residential care facilities, both of which may have a separate wing for memory care.
 Assisted living facilities provide apartment-style living, with a kitchen and bathroom, and these units must be at least 160 square feet (220 square feet if newly constructed).
 Residential care facilities have bedrooms built around a centrally located bathroom, and the bedrooms must be at least 80 square feet excluding closets and bathrooms.
 No more than two people may live in one room.

-Oregon regulations say the physical design of a building must be beneficial for people with dementia (the exact wording is “maximize functional abilities” and “accommodate behavior related to dementia”).
+The physical design of a building must be beneficial for people with dementia.
 This means clear sight lines and a layout that’s easy to navigate, soft paint colors, bright lighting, and secure outdoor spaces.
 Hallways that run circular to avoid dead ends have been shown to allow for wandering without a person becoming agitated.
 Special locks or security are also necessary to prevent a wandering resident from getting outside.

-There is no staff-to-resident ratio requirement in Oregon memory care, other than to say staff must be adequate to meet the needs of every resident at all times.
+There is no staff-to-resident ratio requirement in Oregon memory care.
+However, there must be adequate staff to meet the needs of every resident at all times.
 Every residence must establish a system (defined in writing) to decide how many caregivers and staff are working at a time.
-The state’s Department of Human Services may decide to require a staffing ratio at particular residences if they find cause, including if there are complaints or a problem is found during inspection.

 An administrator must be on-site 40 hours per week, and is responsible for making sure staffing is adequate for the health needs of the residents.
 Administrators must be at least 21 years old and have relevant experience and education.
 Administrators must also attend a state-approved training program for at least 40 hours before beginning the job.
 All administrators must have 20 hours of additional training annually, and administrators in memory care must have 10 additional hours of dementia-specific training.